OisinWrites/Pixel-Palace-Arcade/README.md

     2. The heroku app was not displaying any model instances.
 I used the command "python manage.py dumpdata > data.json" to create the fixtures file that the example project used, and then loaded this to the external database.
     3. The sqlite database is now replicated in Elephantsql.

+    1. The Heroku app isn't picking up the custom allauth templates.

     Validation and Accessibility